A Survey on Cross-Lingual Summarization: End-to-End Methods

 \subsection{Knowledge-Distillation Framework}

 The original thought of knowledge distillation is distilling the knowledge in an ensemble of models (i.e., teacher models) into a single model (i.e., student model)~\cite{Hinton2015DistillingTK}.
 Due to the close relationship between MT/MS and XLS, some researchers attempt to use MS or MT, or both models to teach the XLS model in the knowledge-distillation framework.
-In this way, besides the XLS labels, the student model can also learn from the output and hidden state of the teacher models.
+In this way, besides the XLS labels, the student model can also learn from the output or hidden state of the teacher models.

 \citet{Ayana2018ZeroShotCN} utilize large-scale MS and MT corpora to train MS and MT models, respectively.
 Then, they use the trained MS or MT, or both models as the teacher models to teach the XLS student model.
 Both the teacher and student models are bi-directional GRU models~\cite{Cho2014LearningPR}.
 To let the student model mimic the output of the teacher model, the KL-divergence between the generation probabilities of these two models is used as the training objective.
 Later, \citet{duan-etal-2019-zero} implement transformer~\cite{vaswani2017attention} as the backbone of the MS teacher model and the XLS student model, and further train the student model with two objectives: (1) the cross-entropy between the generation distributions of these two models; (2) the Euclidean distance between the attention weights of both models.
-It is worth noting that both \citet{Ayana2018ZeroShotCN} and \citet{duan-etal-2019-zero} focus on zero-shot XLS due to the scarcity of XLS dataset at that time, while their training objectives do not include the XLS objective.
-After the emergence of large-scale XLS datasets, \citet{Nguyen2021ImprovingNC} confirm the knowledge-distillation framework can also be adopted in rich-resource scenarios.
-Concretely, they employ similar student and teacher models as \citet{duan-etal-2019-zero} and further design a new sinkhorn divergence, which together with the XLS objective jointly supervise the student XLS model.
+It is worth noting that both \citet{Ayana2018ZeroShotCN} and \citet{duan-etal-2019-zero} focus on zero-shot XLS due to the scarcity of XLS dataset at that time, while their training objectives do not include the XLS.